James Franco: 2011–present

 In 2015, Franco was cast in the lead role for the Hulu limited series 11.22.63 which is based on the novel of the same name by Stephen King.
 The eight-episode series premiered on February 15, 2016.
 In 2016, Franco co-produced and starred in King Cobra, a true story about the rise of gay pornographic actor Brent Corrigan and the murder of Bryan Kocis.
 Franco played Joseph Kerekes who (along with his partner) was convicted of the murder.
 In the comedy Why Him?, released in December 2016, Franco played an immature tech-billionaire whose girlfriend's conservative father tries to intervene in the couple's relationship, with Zoey Deutch playing the girlfriend and Bryan Cranston as her father.
-He briefly appeared in the Alien prequel, Alien: Covenant, alongside friend and frequent collaborator Danny McBride, and Michael Fassbender and Noomi Rapace.
+He briefly appeared in the Alien prequel, Alien: Covenant, alongside his longtime friend and frequent collaborator Danny McBride, as well as Michael Fassbender and Noomi Rapace.
 He played Branson, the captain of the Covenant ship and husband to Daniels, played by Katherine Waterston.
 The film was released on May 19, 2017.

 In 2016, Franco directed, co-produced, and starred in The Disaster Artist, the film adaptation of actor Greg Sestero's non-fiction book of the same name, about the making of The Room, which is considered to be one of worst films ever made.
 In the film, Franco portrayed the film's star, director, screenwriter, and producer Tommy Wiseau, while Franco's brother, Dave, portrayed Sestero.
 Franco remained in character as Wiseau throughout the entirety of the shoot.
 The Disaster Artist was released on December 1, 2017, to positive reviews, while his portrayal of Wiseau gained near-universal praise.
 His performance won a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.

 At the end of 2017, Franco, almost 40, said he was slowing down to focus on himself.

 On December 23, 2021, Franco gave his first interview in nearly four years when he appeared on an episode of the Jess Cagle Podcast.
 In August 2022, Franco was cast as Fidel Castro in Alina in Cuba, a casting decision that was supported by Fidel Castro's daughter.

+In October 2024, Hey Joe starring Franco premiered at the Rome Film Festival, and the film opened in Italian cinemas on November 28, 2024.

+Franco also appeared in 2024 in the French thriller The Price of Money: A Largo Winch Adventure.

+In May 2025, Deadline reported that Lionsgate’s partner Grindstone acquired U.S. distribution for the true-crime feature Golden State Killer (retitled from The Policeman), with Vincent Gallo as serial killer Joseph James DeAngelo and Franco as the detective trying to catch him.